Coloring graphs as complete graph invariants: Any Coloring Graph With Surplus Colors Has a Unique Base Graph

 \begin{definition} Assume Hypothesis~\ref{hyp:running}.
 Given an abstract link vertex $\alpha$ in $\mathcal{C}$, we define $\mathcal{L}'_{[\alpha]}$ as follows.
 The graph $\mathcal{L}'_{[\alpha]}$ shares the same vertex set and (unlabeled) edge set with $\mathcal{L}_{[\alpha]}$.
 For each edge $\beta\xleftrightarrow{c_1 P^i_{j}c_2} \gamma$ in $\mathcal{L}_{[\alpha]}$, if $\beta_{G'}$ and $\gamma_{G'}$ differ in the color on part $Q^{i}$, we label the edge $\beta\xleftrightarrow{c'_1 Q^{i} c'_2} \gamma$ accordingly in $\mathcal{L}'_{[\alpha]}$. \end{definition}

 Our next goal is to show that the edge labels in $\mathcal{L}'_{[\alpha]}$ have a natural correspondence to the edge labels in $\mathcal{L}_{[\alpha]}$.
-Identifying $3$-, $4$-, and $6$-cycles play a crucial role for labeling $\mathcal{L}_{[\alpha]}$ via Algorithm~\ref{algo:LLG}.
+The identification of $3$-, $4$-, and $6$-cycles plays a crucial role for labeling $\mathcal{L}_{[\alpha]}$ via Algorithm~\ref{algo:LLG}.
 The following two lemmas assert that our interpretation of these cycles in $\mathcal{L}'_{[\alpha]}$ is the natural one.
 Lemma~\ref{lem:hexagons-in-linked-graph} shows that the $6$-cycles (which are not part of a 3-cube) in $\mathcal{L}'_{[\alpha]}$ correspond to two fixed parts cycling between three colors.
 Lemma~\ref{lem:squares-in-linked-graph} states that $4$-cycles in $\mathcal{L}'_{[\alpha]}$ arise from two fixed parts independently changing colors, while $3$-cycles involve one fixed part changing among three colors.

 \begin{lemma} Assume Hypothesis~\ref{hyp:running}.
 Let $\alpha, \alpha_1, \alpha_2 \in V(\mathcal{L}'_{[\alpha]})$ be vertices with the edge $\alpha\alpha_1$ labeled $c_1Q_{1}^ic_3$ and the edge $\alpha\alpha_2$ labeled $c_2 Q_{2}^ic_3$.
 If $\alpha_1$ and $\alpha_2$ are non-adjacent, and $\alpha$ is their \emph{only} common neighbor, then $\mathcal{L}'_{[\alpha]}$ has a unique 6-cycle containing the path $\alpha_1\alpha\alpha_2$, and its edge labels are given by: